Decomposed Trust: Privacy, Adversarial Robustness, Ethics, and Fairness in Low-Rank LLMs: Introduction

-\item \textit{Impact of fine-tuning on trustworthiness.} Since fine-tuning is commonly applied after low-rank compression for downstream adaptation, we analyze its effects on trustworthiness.
-Our study reveals how fine-tuning can unintentionally introduce vulnerabilities in model robustness.
+\textit{Impact of fine-tuning.} Since fine-tuning is commonly applied after low-rank factorization for downstream adaptation, we analyze its effects on trustworthiness.
+Our study reveals how fine-tuning can unintentionally introduce vulnerabilities in adversarial robustness and machine ethics.

-\item \textit{Layerwise attribution of trust-relevant behaviors.} We conduct a gradient-based attribution analysis to identify which components of the model architecture contribute most to trustworthiness.
-This layerwise attribution provides insights into where trust-critical behaviors emerge, informing future strategies for compressing different layers.